aphyr/distsys-class/README.markdown

 ### Availability and Consistency

-- CAP Theorem: Linearizable systems cannot have total availability
+- CAP Theorem: Linearizability OR total availability
 - But wait, there's more!
   - Bailis 2014: Highly Available Transactions: Virtues and Limitations
   - Other theorems disallow totally or sticky available...